PreferredAI/cornac/docs/source/index.rst

          :expand:
          :click-parent:

-         Running Your First Experiment
+         Run Your First Experiment

    .. grid-item-card::
       :columns: 12 6 6 6
       :padding: 2
       :text-align: center

-      :material-round:`upload;5em;sd-text-primary`
+      :material-round:`create_new_folder;5em;sd-text-primary`

-      **Incorporating your Own Algorithm**
+      **Incorporate your Own Algorithm**

-      Using our built in models, datasets and metrics, you could benchmark your models against them easily.
+      Add your own models, datasets and metrics alongside Cornac's offerings to meet your needs.

       This section explains how you can add your own dataset/model/metric so that you can easily run experiments.

       +++